Mon - Fri 8:00AM - 6:00PM 310-331-0058support@bhwoundcare.com

 Detail about our service

 Venous and arterial ulcers are chronic wounds that occur when there is a disruption in the blood flow to the lower extremities.
 These ulcers can be painful, slow to heal, and may lead to severe complications if not properly managed.
-In this article, we will explore the causes of venous and arterial ulcers, their distinct characteristics, and effective care strategies to promote healing and improve overall quality of life.
+At BH Wound Care, our certified wound care specialists use state-of-the-art technology to determine the underlying cause of a venous or arterial ulcer and design a comprehensive, personalized treatment program.
+We offer venous and arterial ulcer care in Portland, OR; Los Angeles, CA; Vancouver, WA; and Nashville, TN.

-1. Venous Ulcers: Venous ulcers, also known as stasis ulcers, develop due to poor blood circulation in the veins, usually in the lower legs and ankles.
+• Venous Ulcers – Venous ulcers, also known as stasis ulcers, develop due to poor blood circulation in the veins, usually in the lower legs and ankles.
 This condition is often associated with chronic venous insufficiency, where the valves in the leg veins fail to function correctly, leading to blood pooling and increased pressure in the lower extremities.
+The most common causes or risk factors for venous ulcers are chronic venous insufficiency, deep vein thrombosis, obesity, prolonged sitting or standing, and leg injury and trauma.

-2. Arterial Ulcers: Arterial ulcers occur when there is a significant reduction in blood flow to a specific area, typically in the lower extremities.
+• Arterial Ulcers – Arterial ulcers occur when there is a significant reduction in blood flow to a specific area, typically in the lower extremities.
 Peripheral arterial disease (PAD) is a common cause of arterial ulcers, and it results from the narrowing or blockage of arteries due to atherosclerosis or other vascular issues.
+The most common causes or risk factors for arterial ulcers are peripheral artery disease, atherosclerosis, smoking, unmanaged diabetes, and hypertension.

 • Irregularly shaped wounds with shallow edges